NJSP: Hyundai Driver, 30, Leads High-Speed Police Pursuit On Route 78, Crashes In Morris County

-A 30-year-old Hyundai Elantra driver lead police on a high-speed pursuit that ended with a crash on Rt.
-78 in Morris County over the weekend, authorities said.
+A 30-year-old Hyundai Elantra driver lead police on a high-speed pursuit that ended with a crash in Morris County over the weekend, authorities said.

 Jesse Roberson of Irvington failed to stop for police who tried to pull him over for speeding on Rt.
 78 eastbound in Union Township just before 7:30 a.m.
 Saturday, NJSP Sgt.
 Lawrence Peele told Daily Voice.